bookofproofs/bookofproofs.github.io/_sources/history/13th-century/yang-hui.md

 * Again we know the names of four of Yang's friends who were also interested in mathematics, but again as these men are unknown except for Yang's reference to them.
 * The best guess that historians make is that Yang was a minor Chinese official.
 * Any teacher of mathematics today can identify with what Yang is trying to do here.
-* In 1261 Yang wrote the Xiangjie jiuzhang suanfa (Detailed analysis of the mathematical rules in the Nine Chapters and their reclassifications).
+* In 1261 Yang wrote the "Xiangjie jiuzhang suanfa" (Detailed analysis of the mathematical rules in the Nine Chapters and their reclassifications).
 * He tells us that he had obtained a fine edition of the Nine Chapters on the Mathematical Art which contained notes by Jia Xian on the edition commented on by Liu Hui and later by Li Chunfeng.
 * The notes by Jia Xian have not survived so we know of them only through the references from Yang.
 * What Yang produced was not intended to be a further commentary on the ancient classic but instead he selected 80 of the 246 problems for his discussion.